ojwg/blog/_posts/2020-08-11-Particles-only.markdown

 ### Particle Density Evolution to 10 Myr
 ##### Midplane:
-The particle density appears to clump up in time and to assume the boxy shape of the initial simulation volume.
+The particle density in the plane of the disk appears to clump up in time and to assume the boxy shape of the initial simulation volume.
 Perhaps a combination of the assumed initial speed distribution and the addition of the analytical (dark matter) potential is not quite right.
 <video width="620" height="620" controls>
   <source src="../../../../assets/videos/2020/8/xy_part_density.mp4" type="video/mp4"/>
 </video>

 ### Particle Motions to 10 Myr
-A randomly selected subset of 300 particles are followed for 10 Myr.
+The motion of 300 randomly selected clusters in the disk  are followed for 10 Myr.
 At the limit of R \approx 2 kpc there appears to be a glitch calculating the velocities as the particles approach the domain boundaries.
 <video width="820" height="820" controls>
   <source src="../../../../assets/videos/2020/8/particles.mp4" type="video/mp4"/>
 </video>